All Collections

 Report for URI (Aggregate)

 Unlike other DNS records, domain age cannot be changed.
-It is an indicator that shows how long a given domain has been in use.
-However, it’s worth considering that domain age doesn’t refer to how long you have owned a given website name, but rather how long it’s been since Google first indexed that domain.
+It is an indicator that shows how long a domain has been used.
+However, domain age does not refer to how long you have owned a website name, but rather when Google indexed that domain first.

-To check your domain age in more detail, use such reputable tools as who.is or Dupli Checker.
+To check your domain age, you can use these tools:Ā who.is or Dupli Checker.

 Mail exchanger (MX) records are responsible for directing emails to the specified mail servers.
-They are necessary for sending and receiving emails between email addresses.
-These records will tell anyone which mail server is responsible for that specific domain.
+They are also crucial for sending and receiving emails.
+MX records will reflect which mail server is responsible for that domain.

 Sample MX record: